Hazard Communication Program Effectiveness

 Safety data sheets (SDS) provide extensive information about a specific hazardous substance.
 You should maintain SDS for all hazardous substances found in the workplace.
 To get an SDS from your provider, just request one.
 SDSs must be within work area employees’ reach during work shifts.
 Several options exist for enabling accessibility.
 Your employer determines what is proper.
 Some employers maintain the SDSs in a binder in a central place (e.g., in the pick-up truck on a construction site).
 For others, access to a chemical is provided via a computer network.
 You must always maintain an electronic backup for SDS.
 Employees should get familiarized with the SDS system.
 SDS must be readily accessible in the case of a medical emergency.

-• Make sure that all personnel has easy access to any applicable safety data sheets.
+- Make sure that all personnel have easy access to any applicable safety data sheets.

 Train Employees for Hazard Communication Program

 Employers must ensure their employees get sufficient training on hazardous substances.
-Workers should make themselves aware of the risks of exposure to harmful substances.
+Enrolling your teams into online HazCom training courses can go a long way in increasing their knowledge about harmful materials.
+Beyond that, workers should make themselves aware of the risks of exposure to harmful substances.
 They must realize that safety data sheets and labels contain information about chemical dangers.
 Furthermore, personnel must be aware of all information available on labels and SDSs, and how to obtain it.
 The facility must also be aware of the available protective measures, how to use them, and whom to notify in the event of a problem.

 Program credibility assessment